New Patient Questions

 The following are some nutritional information sources that we recommend.
 Please note that we do not endorse any specific philosophy listed for any given.
 Each person as an individual must make their own choice.

-[Note: We do not present any of the information contained in these web sites as having been evaluated by the FDA, nor do we present or endorse any products which may be promoted as intended to diagnose, treat, cure, or prevent any disease.]
+[Note: We do not present any of the information contained in these web sites as having been evaluated by the FDA, nor do we present or endorse any products as intended to diagnose, treat, cure, or prevent any disease.]